 • There is also plenty of help and information on the website, including easy-to-use templates for your CV.

 • Qualified Advisors are available to help you develop all the skills you need to find work, including how to write a CV, fill in an application form and interview techniques.
 Please ask on the Business, Learning and Health Floor.

 • Advisors can meet with you one-to-one to help you improve your skills for success and can refer you to other agencies for more specialist help such as careers guidance.

-• The Library’s Work Club is a great place to get advice and guidance on learning and work opportunities to support you when looking for work to share ideas and experiences, and talk to a Learning Advisor.
+• The Library’s Work Club is a great place to get advice and guidance on learning and work opportunities to support you when looking for work.
 All welcome - ask in the Library or see website for dates and times.

 • Computers throughout the Library give you free internet access to search for vacancies, apply for jobs online and type your CV.
 There are computers reserved for this use on the Business, Learning and Health Floor.